sonata-nfv/son-tutorials/demo_SDK_IEEE_SDNNFV2017/README.md

 # check the dashboard at: http://localhost:5001/dashboard/index.html

-# add another vCache VNF (squid), closer to the vCDN-users2
+# add another vCache VNF (squid2), closer to the vCDN-users2
 source scale_out.sh

-# check the dashboard if a second VNF (squid2) has been placed
+# check on the dashboard (refresh browser) if a second VNF (squid2) has been placed
-# check Grafana if traffic is routed to squid2
+# check in Grafana if traffic is routed to squid2

 # scale back in
 source scale_in.sh

-# check the dashboard if a second VNF (squid2) has been removed
+# check on the dashboard if a second VNF (squid2) has been removed
-# check Grafana if traffic is routed back to squid1
+# check in Grafana if traffic is routed back to squid1
 ```